 Academic Work

-Here are a couple of things I’ve written in the past, mostly for coursework in the first few years of my Ph.D. program:
+Here are a couple of extra things I wrote in the past, mostly for coursework in the first few years of my Ph.D. program:

 “A Sacramentality of Grace in George Herbert.”
 A short paper on the way Herbert is able to use the highest sacramental language in a way that holds together Catholic and Reformed understandings.
 For Herbert no material symbols and no human beings are capable of mediating Christ’s presence through their own merit, but through God’s overwhelming grace both things and people can become genuine bearers of the divine.
 You can read the whole thing here.